xullnn/ls_pull_over_push/120/answers.md

 ```

 - `to_s` is called after `inspect`, because
-  - if it first called `dog.first` then returned a string that doesn't contain instance variable `@age`
+  - if it first called `dog.to_s`, it will first returned a string that doesn't contain instance variable `@age`
-  - then we call `inspect` on the previously returned string, the content would not have any change
+  - then we call `inspect` on the previously returned **string**, the content would not have any change
-  - so it must call `to_s` after `inspect` showing the full information
+  - so it must call `to_s` after `inspect` to show the full information of an object

 16. Among `puts`, `p` and string interpolation, which ones will call `to_s`, if called, when?